G-String-Legacy/G_String/README.md

 - A [discussion forum for methodological issues in Generalizability Analysis](../../discussions/1).
 - A [discussion forum for technical issues with G_String](../../discussions/2).
 - [Current releases of G_String.](../../../G_String/releases/tag/1.0.0)
-- Branches for evolving new versions of G_String.
 - Resources for G_String in [Wiki](../../wiki).
 - An open-source [work bench](workbench) to keep G_string alive.